dougalhatesrabbits/nCipher_Logs_Core/README.md

 # nCipher_Logs

-Parses the either the named _nfdiag.txt_ or _nfdiag.zip_ log bundle summary file created from the nfdiag tool.
+Parses the _nfdiag.txt/nfdiag.zip_ log bundle summary file created from the nfdiag tool.
-These files are themselves a parse of several log files compiled into a single file.
+This file is a collection of several log files compiled into a single summary file.
 It is this file that is guaranteed to be received by customer support.

 `usage: nfdiag.py [-h] [-v] [-a [Days]] [-d] [-s] File`